sktime/skbase/enhancement_proposals/sbep_1.md

 a given use case.

 - `skbase.base` will include the `BaseObject` class and related base classes.
-- `skbase.lookup` will include the tools for retrieving (i.e., collectiong, looking up) any `BaseObject`'s from a project.
+- `skbase.lookup` will include the tools for retrieving (i.e., collecting, looking up) any `BaseObject`'s from a project.
 - `skbase.validate` will include tools for validating and comparing `BaseObject`'s and/or collections of `BaseObject`'s.